 Guided tours are available for schools interested in exploring the theater and its exhibits as a whole or incorporating specific exhibits within a lesson plan.
 A teaching guide is available for schools interested in exploring the theater’s powerful “Confronting Change” exhibit and the Civil Rights Movement in Durham.
 Groups of 25 or more are eligible for guided tours.
 For smaller groups, please see our self-guided tour option.

 Please contact Shana Adams by email at email@example.com to schedule a tour.

 A Century In Downtown Durham | MAIN LOBBY LEVEL

 A look at the Carolina Theatre and the artists and films that have appeared over the years.
 The launching point for the self-guided tour, this exhibit shows how the theater and downtown Durham have evolved over time.

 A tribute to the dedicated volunteers of the 1970s and 1980s, this exhibit tells the story of Connie Moses and her quest to resurrect and restore the Carolina Theatre and the ballroom that bears her name.

 Taking “no” for an answer was not an option for the heroes that lined Durham streets in peaceful protest in the 1960s.
 This exhibit tells the story of the desegregation of the Carolina and the people dedicated to making certain their theater, and their community, had equal access for all.

 You can help keep the archives running and future exhibits funded.
 Donations large and small are welcome.
-Interested donors may call Audrey Shore at (919) 560-3033 for more information.
+Interested donors may contact Rebecca Lee at firstname.lastname@example.org for more information.